Complaint Handling Code 2024 FAQs

 If it remains unclear whether an expression of dissatisfaction is intended as a complaint, the landlord should be proactive in clarifying this with the resident.

-It is especially important that staff are able to identify where a resident may be vulnerable and has difficulty articulating their complaint or accessing and following the landlord’s complaints procedure.
+It is especially important that staff can identify where a resident may be vulnerable and has difficulty articulating their complaint or accessing and following the landlord’s complaints procedure.
 Landlords should ensure there are appropriate procedures in place to support vulnerable residents through the complaints process.

-We recommend that all appropriate customer facing staff have complaint handling, customer service and customer vulnerability training that is refreshed regularly.
+We would also recommend that customer service and customer vulnerability training is refreshed regularly.

 • Do expressions of dissatisfaction raised on social media need to be logged as complaints?

-If a landlord specifies in its complaints policy that it does accept complaints through its social media channels, then these should be logged and responded to accordingly.
+If a landlord specifies in its complaints policy that it does accept complaints through its social media channels, then these should be logged and responded to in line with the landlord’s complaint process.

 • Does a landlord have to accept a complaint if a third party/representative is not authorised?